bgswe/bookt/README.md

-## Current project Notes
+## Project Notes

-- requries local instance of postgres for now
-- runs on docker compose, (no persistence yet)
+- runs on docker compose
 - message_handler, and api services both depend on ssh keys to use private repos